ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Unsafe Jackson deserialization configuration

 Indica configuração não seguras do Jackson datablind.
-A mensagem que aparece é esta:

 > _When the Jackson databind library is used incorrectly the deserialization of untrusted data can lead to remote code execution, if there is a class in classpath that allows the trigger of malicious operation._